nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

   - `frequency_column` - a character string specifying the column in `metadata` to use for frequency based analysis, default: "concentration"
   - `prevalence_column` - a character string specifying the column in `metadata` to use for prevalence based analysis, default: "NTC"
   - `ntc_name` - a character string specifying the value in the prevalence column for all negative template control samples, default: "TRUE"
-  - `threshold` - a number between 0 and 1 specfying the decontam threshold for both prevalence and frequency based analyses. default: 0.1
+  - `threshold` - a number between 0 and 1 specifying the decontam threshold for both prevalence and frequency based analyses. default: 0.1
   - `output_prefix` - a character string specifying the unique name to add to the output file names used to denote the data type/source, for example "unfiltered-kaiju_species"
   - `classification_method` - a character string specifying the tool used to generate the classifications ['kaiju', 'kraken2', 'metaphlan', 'contig-taxonomy', 'gene-taxonomy', 'gene-function']
   - `assay_suffix` - a character string specifying the GeneLab assay suffix (default: "_GLlbsMetag")

   **Output Data:**
-  - {classification_method}_decontam_species_table_GLlbsMetag.csv - decontaminated feature table file
+  - {output_prefix}_decontam_{species|KO}_table_GLlbsMetag.tsv - decontaminated feature table file
-  - {classification_method}_decontam_results_GLlbsMetag.csv - Decontam results file
+  - {output_prefix}_decontam_results_GLlbsMetag.tsv - Decontam results file

   **Returns:** dataframe, `decontaminated_table`, containing the decontaminated feature table
 </details>